Anirudhxx/coffeeshop/README.md

 Once the application is deployed, users can:
 - Sign in using Google OAuth.
-- Find nearby coffee shops based on their location.
+- You can use the search bar to enter your location and all the nearby coffee shops will be curated on hitting search button.
 - Add products to their cart and manage them.
 - Enjoy a beautifully designed, responsive UI.

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.